 5) Talk of death or suicide

-Diagnosing depression in children
+Diagnosing childhood depression

 Diagnosing depression in children is a difficult task for the simple reason that different kids have different symptoms.